You want smart political talk without the meltdowns?

 I thought that was a brilliant answer.

-So why would you be mad if I asked the question considering I didn't I wanna ev every news outlet was calling him a dictator because of that.
+So why would you be mad if I asked the question considering Every news outlet was calling him a dictator because of that.

-Is is or or that or did it prove that what he was saying was very different than how they were categorizing it and giving him a chance to clarify it I thought was important because I got sick and tired of hearing what I knew to be a lie.
+Or did it prove that what he was saying was very different than how they were categorizing it and giving him a chance to clarify it, I thought, was important because I got sick and tired of hearing what I knew to be a lie.

 I do this, you know, I do this for a living.

-I just No, I mean, there was there's definitely a reason I brought it up.
+No, I mean, there's definitely a reason I brought it up.

 He's a dictator, dictator, dictator, dictator.